 Both mediation and collaborative divorce tend to avoid the long-term scars that result from traditional divorce, which is an important consideration for spouses with children and extended families.

-Ken has three daughters all raised in New Milford, Ct. and currently resides on a small horse farm in Newtown Ct.
-Attorney Taylor can be reached at:
+Ken has three daughters, all raised in New Milford, CT, and currently resides on a small horse farm in Newtown, CT.

 Admitted to Bar: